 Illinois

 Illinois’ bill HB3062 features much of the same language surrounding screening reports.
-The bill allows landlords to accept reusable reports; the report must be no older than 30 days.
+The bill allows landlords to accept reusable reports, but it doesn’t mandate it like in Colorado.
+The report must be no older than 30 days.

 The report must include: